rolkra/rolkra.github.io/_posts/2024-03-01-R-Esoteric-Patterns.md

 data <- create_data_esoteric(obs = 100000)
 ```

-When exploring the patterns of 100 000 observations, the "esoteric patterns" are gone.
+When exploring the patterns of 100 000 observations, the "esoteric patterns" are gone (or too small to have any practical relevance)

 ![explore_all](../images/esoteric-explore-all-targetpct-100k.png)